oatlog/oatlog/doc/report/main.typ

 is a challenge.

 A reasonable idea, if one wants to apply as many beneficial optimizations as possible, is to apply optimization passes to the program in a loop until having reached a fixed point.
-This is not done in practice for the simple reason that doing so would result in too long compile times -- each pass processes the entire program in at least linear time and there are hundreds of passes.
+But this is not done in practice for the simple reason that doing so would result in too long compile times -- each pass processes the entire program in at least linear time and there are hundreds of passes.

-Peephole rewriting takes the optimization pass architecture and makes it incremental.
+Optimization to a fixed point is made possible by peephole rewriting, which takes the optimization pass architecture and makes it incremental.
 Rather than passes (re)processing the entire program, a data structure directs them towards the parts of the program that have been changed.
 In practice this requires two things: a program representation with a useful notion of locality and phrasing the optimizations as local rewrites on this representation.

-Such program representations are usually trees or graphs, with representations typically enforcing single static assignment (SSA), i.e. that variables are written to exactly once #footnote[Sea of Nodes is a compiler IR design that represents both data flow and control flow as expressions with no side effects, making it especially suited to peephole rewriting @son.]. @fig_intro_peephole_ir shows the program fragment of @fig_intro_compiler_passes represented in such an IR.
-The locality property that we care about in this IR is that most optimizations we apply will only do local updates.
-Later optimization passes need only attempt rewrites on or in the neighborhood of changed nodes.
-In some sense, peephole rewriting decreases the time complexity of optimization from $O("program size" dot "applied rewrites")$ to $O("program size" + "applied rewrites")$.
+Such program representations #footnote[Sea of Nodes is a compiler IR design that represents both data flow and control flow as expressions with no side effects, making it especially suited to peephole rewriting @son.] are usually trees or (directed acyclic) graphs (DAGs), with representations typically enforcing single static assignment (SSA), i.e. that variables are written to exactly once. @fig_intro_peephole_ir shows the program fragment of @fig_intro_compiler_passes represented in such an intermediate representation (IR).
+It is crucial that the IR is designed in such a way that its optimizations become local, for if optimizations need to mutate large sections of the IR or if the applicability of optimizations depend on non-local properties, then incremental processing becomes impossible.
+This is why a linear list of instructions is an unsatisfactory IR for peephole rewriting -- the definition and usage of a variable must not be far away from each other and optimizations cannot lead to unnecessary mutation, such as shifting line numbers around or similar.
+If everything works out, peephole rewriting in some sense decreases the time complexity of optimization from $O("program size" dot "applied rewrites")$ to $O("program size"
++ "applied rewrites")$.

 #figure(
   image("../figures/peephole_example.svg", fit: "contain", width: 50%),